yugr/rust-slides/features/cons/bounds-checks/README.md

 - Disable index checks in compiler and compare perf of large and/or performance sensitive projects
   * patch to disable checks: https://blog.readyset.io/bounds-checks
+  * can ask [rav1d](https://www.memorysafety.org/blog/rav1d-performance-optimization/) guys for their patch
   * also some info [here](https://users.rust-lang.org/t/a-way-to-turn-off-all-bounds-checks-for-exploring-optimisation-potential/117528/4)
   * disables [in stdlib](https://github.com/rust-lang/rust/pull/119440)
   * [unchecked_math](https://github.com/rust-lang/rfcs/issues/2508) feature may be relevant